chanzuckerberg/cellxgene-census/docs/cellxgene_aws_open_data.md

 ### TileDB-SOMA API (Python and R)

-The Census API provides convenience wrappers for TileDB-SOMA to access the Census Data in its AWS location.
+The Census API provides convenience wrappers for TileDB-SOMA to access the Census Data hosted at AWS.
 Users can interact direct with the Census TileDB data directly via the TileDB-SOMA APIs.
-Please refer to the [TileDb-SOMA documentation](https://tiledbsoma.readthedocs.io/en/latest/) for usage.
+Please refer to the [TileDb-SOMA documentation](https://tiledbsoma.readthedocs.io/en/latest/) for full details on usage.

 For example, in Python users can create an iterator for the cell metadata Data Frame as follows: